Revisiting Automatic Data Curation for Vision Foundation Models in Digital Pathology

-Data curation plays a crucial role in training \glspl{fm}, leading to improved performance~\cite{oquab2023dinov2}.
-Strategies such as data pruning~\cite{toneva2018empirical,sorscher2022beyond}, active learning~\cite{geifman2017deep,vo2022active}, and nearest neighbor search~\cite{oquab2023dinov2} have proven effective.
-Recently, clustering-based methods have emerged as competitive alternatives to traditional supervised algorithms, while being fully automated~\cite{vo2024automatic}.
-In contrast, data curation in \gls{dp} largely relies on expert annotations that provide high-level information at the \gls{wsi} level (\emph{e.g.}, cancer and tissue types~\cite{hosseini2019atlas}), while potentially overlooking tile-level granularity.
-To this end, a semi-automatic strategy has been proposed recently, combining WSI labels and weak tile-level supervision based on color statistics~\cite{dippel2024rudolfv}.
-Despite this progress, the need for expert intervention still limits scalability, underscoring the necessity of a fully automated data curation framework tailored to the heterogeneity and annotation challenges of \gls{dp}.
 In this work, we fill this gap by studying unsupervised automatic data curation for \gls{dp} using a large set of 350 million tiles.
 Inspired by~\cite{vo2024automatic}, we employ \emph{hierarchical clustering trees} on tile embeddings extracted using existing \glspl{fm}.
 These hierarchical clusters enable uniform coverage of the data distribution across the embedding space and facilitate efficient sampling of diverse, curated datasets, while allowing control over their balance and size.
 This approach mitigates biases stemming from over- or under-represented patterns and permits more efficient selection of representative samples.
 However, our empirical results indicate that directly applying this curation method in \gls{dp} does not consistently enhance the discriminative power of learned \gls{fm} embeddings compared to using uncurated data.
 We identify the data feeding strategy of the \gls{ssl} model in~\cite{oquab2023dinov2} as the limiting factor and address it by introducing batch stratification based on hierarchical clusters, which forces models to continuously learn how to represent more diverse samples while mitigating the biases resulting of the imbalance present in our heavy-tailed data distribution.
 Our full pipeline is depicted in Figure~\ref{fig:pipeline}.